AWSMagic/book/lambda/local-development/10100A2-configure-ts-project.md

 # Configure TypeScript Project

-Create typescript config file
+Create typescript config file.

 ```bash
 tsc --init
 ```

-This will create the tsconfig.json file with all the available options.
+The command above will create the `tsconfig.json` file with all the available options.

 Change it to look like this below.

 ```json
 {